 Hydrostatic testing is an integral part of quality control.
 Hydrostatic tests are performed to determine the structural integrity and fitness for use of a variety of objects including gas cylinders, storage tanks, and chemical pipelines.
-The test works by filling the object with water until it’s completely full and then pressurized–ensuring that it can hold up under pressure without bursting open at any seams nor allowing air bubbles to escape from within its structure.
+The test works by filling the object with water until it’s completely full and then pressurized–ensuring that it can hold up under pressure without bursting open at any seams nor allowing leaks from within its structure.

 The name comes from when engineers used compressed air as their hydraulic fluid instead of water; the term “hydro” meaning water in Greek) and “statikos,” which means solid (as in static).

-Hydrostatic testing also provides a level of confidence that the object will hold up under pressure and withstand exposure to corrosive environments without bursting open at any seams nor allowing air bubbles to escape from within its structure.
+Hydrostatic testing also provides a level of confidence that the object will hold up under pressure and withstand exposure to corrosive environments without bursting open at any seams nor allowing leaks from within its structure.

 What is hydrostatic testing used for?